optymystycpryme/alpha-blog/README.md

-This is the repository for the first alpha-blog of the Complete Ruby on Rails Developer Course
+This is the repository for the Stylts App.

+An app dedicated to positive thinking, motivation, health, wellness and mental well being.

+Get uplifted with Stylts.
+Super Thought You'll Love to Share!